ellemouton/website/content/drafts/sphinx.md

 ![](/onion/7-wrap_dave_1.png#center)

-Alice then uses her shared key with Dave, $ss_{AB}$ along with the `rho` constant to derive a pseudo random stream of 1300 bytes.
+Alice then uses her shared key with Dave, $ss_{AD}$, along with the `rho` constant to derive a pseudo random stream of 1300 bytes.
 This stream is XOR'd with the onion packet which produces an encrypted packet that only Dave would be able to decrypt.
-Alice uses the $e_{AD}$ ephemeral key along with a hash of the onion at this point to calculate an HMAC for this packet.
-Dave will later verify that his HMAC is valid against the hash of the packet he receives along with the ephemeral public key $E_{AD}$.
+Alice then uses $ss_{AD}$, the `mu` constant and the packet contents at this point to calculate an HMAC for this packet.
+Dave will later verify that this HMAC is equal to the HMAC that he produces over the packet when he receives.

 ![](/onion/8-wrap_dave_2.png#center)